fabricem15/Airline-Management/README.md

-Name: Fabrice Mikobi
-Student Number: 101196480
+# Overview
-Preamble: A parts control application for an airline company in C++.
+A parts control application for an airline company in C++.
 The main interface allows the user to run safety checks, add aircrafts to the airline and install parts in the aircraft.
-Source files:
+# Source files
   - Aircraft.cc
   - Airline.cc
   - Control.cc